Atanasio Bimbacci

-Atanasio Bimbacci (circa 1654–1734) was an Italian painter of the Baroque period, active mainly in his native Florence, Grand Duchy of Tuscany.
+Atanasio Bimbacci (c.
+1654–1734) was an Italian painter of the Baroque period, active mainly in his native Florence, Grand Duchy of Tuscany.
 He painted a St Louis Gonzaga for the church of Santa Maria Maddalena de' Pazzi in Florence.
 He also decorated a number of residences.
 He was a pupil of Ciro Ferri.
 Others describe him as a follower of Luca Giordano.